hexops/machengine.org/content/core/migrations/2023-core-api.md

 rss_ignore: true
 ---

-# mach/core: v0.2 API redesign
+# mach-core: v0.2 API redesign

-Mach v0.2 brought a complete redesign of the mach/core API.
+Mach v0.2 brought a complete redesign of the mach-core API.
 To upgrade your application, see the notes below.

 See also the [migration notes](../) page.